juluz/juluz/README.md

 I'm from Brazil.
 I'm working as Data Analyst since 2019.
 I'm currently learning Python, R, SQL, Spark, Statistic.
+I live in Canada and work as a business analyst.
+I am completing a post-degree program at Langara College in data analytics.

 Would you like to find me?